stashapp/stash/ui/v2.5/src/docs/en/Manual/Configuration.md

 If you add manually to the config file a restart is needed while from the UI you just need to click the Save button.
 When added through the config file directly special care must be given to double escape the `\` character.

-There are 2 sperate exclusion settings.
+There are 2 separate exclusion settings.
 One is for videos, another is for images/galleries.

 Some examples: